castle-engine/cge-fpc/README.md

 This repository contains our infrastructure to build FPC [Free Pascal Compiler](https://www.freepascal.org/) version that we can easily distribute together with [Castle Game Engine](https://castle-engine.io/download) binary download.

+At this point, these are both Jenkins and GitHub Actions jobs.

 ## Why

 - The goal of this is to provide ready working FPC along with the CGE download for people who don't want to use FPC outside of CGE.